- Research Interests/Specializations

 - B.Arts Sc.
 Arts and Science and Art History, McMaster University

 I am a practicing historical landscape architect / landscape historian with concentrations in critical ethnic studies, legal geography and environmental history.
-I am interested in historic preservation laws (U.S.) and heritage conservation (Canada) law as it intertwines with redress, reconciliation and recognition politics in the Hawai'ian archipelago, in the Pribilof Island chain and Southeast Alaska, and in interior British Columbia.
+I am interested in historic preservation laws (U.S.) laws and heritage conservation (Canada) laws as they intertwine with redress, reconciliation and recognition politics in the Hawai'ian archipelago, in the Pribilof Island chain and Southeast Alaska, and in interior British Columbia.